 Fairwork works in Europe, Africa, Asia, and North and Latin America to rate gig economy platforms against five principles of decent work shows that fair and unfair working conditions are choices made by platforms rather than inevitable outcomes of platform work.

-We are seeking to engage with organisations, whether current users of platform labour, or even potential users, that would like to help translate our scores into action, and publicly demonstrate their support for fairer platform work.
+We are seeking to engage with organisations, whether current users of platform labour, or even potential users, that would like to demonstrate their public commitment to fairer platform work.

 - Organisations like universities, schools, businesses, and charities can make a difference by supporting the best labour practices, guided by our five principles of fair work.

 - Local governments and administrations can support fairer platform work by introducing meaningful regulation that encourages minimum standards for platforms operating in their areas, or which are eligible for public funding.